VideoFlint/Cabbage/README.md

 - iOS 9.0+
 - Swift 4.x

+## Projects using Cabbage

+- [VideoCat](https://github.com/vitoziv/VideoCat): A demo project demonstrates how to use Cabbage.

 ## Usage

 Below is the simplest example.
 Create a resource from AVAsset, set the video frame's scale mode to aspect fill, then insert trackItem to timeline, after all use CompositionGenerator to build AVAssetExportSession/AVAssetImageGenerator/AVPlayerItem.